 Internet Access and Educational Attainment: Evidence from India | with Felix Rusche | Draft available upon request

 The expansion of internet access has been promoted in many developing countries to foster economic growth and equalize opportunities.
 Yet, evidence on the effects of internet access on educational opportunities remains scarce and inconclusive.
 Documenting and exploiting a massive shock to internet access across all of India, we provide robust evidence for gender-specific impact of expanding internet access to adolescents in India and find no effect for males but positive effects for females.
 Further, we show that the zero effect for males masks considerable heterogeneity by parental background as individuals with non-educated parents are negatively affected whereas those of more educated parents profit from the internet access expansion.
-Our identification strategy leverages both time and spatial variation combining spatial Regression-Discontinuity and Difference-in-Differences frameworks which can be applicable to other settings.

-Inequality of Opportunity in South Asia: A long-run analysis | with Maurizio Bussolo, Vito Peragine | Draft coming soon
+Inequality of Opportunity in South Asia: The Puzzle of Educational Gains Without Consumption Gains | with Maurizio Bussolo, Vito Peragine | Draft available upon request

 Opportunities across the lifecycle: Parental Background and beyond | with Marc Fleurbaey | Draft coming soon